david-fong/okiidoku/README.md

 I work on this project for fun.
 I like sudoku.
 I want to learn how to develop high-performance software libraries.
 I like reasoning about trade-offs.
 The algorithm design is like the puzzle to me; I always want to try to come up with things on my own before looking at how other people do things.
 Perhaps in doing so, I will come up with something new, and maybe even something that is better in some ways than existing approaches.

 Here is [the roadmap](./cpp/TODO.md) (subject to violent rearrangements at the mercy of my whim and fancy).

+## Non-Goals / Non-Priorities

+- Being on par with the fastest regular 9x9 sudoku solvers (tdoku, jczsolve, etc.).
+  - With my limited time and knowledge, my higher priority is supporting variable grid size and keeping the code reasonably portable.
+- Being a puzzle rater / implementing many deductive techniques.
+  - Despite the first bullet, I am more interested in throughput than deductive power.
+- Making explicit use of SIMD instructions.
+  - My higher priority is keeping the code portable and somewhat malleable.
+Compilers and C++ standard library implementations can often infer and generate parallelized code, and for now, that's plenty good enough for me.
+- Supporting sudoku variants other than kudoku.
+  - You are welcome to fork and do such work separately.

 ## Usage